Doshisha University: Campuses

 Doshisha University has two main campuses at Imadegawa in central Kyoto and at Kyotanabe in southern Kyoto.
 Imadegawa is the main campus, located in the former residence of Satsuma Domain.
 It has been in use since the school was founded.
-Located in the center of Kyoto City, the campus is situated next to Shōkoku-ji, overlooking Kyoto Imperial Palace.
+Located in the center of Kyoto, the campus is situated next to Shōkoku-ji, overlooking Kyoto Imperial Palace.
 Five buildings in the Imadegawa campus have been designated as Important Cultural Properties of Japan, including Doshisha Chapel and Clark Memorial Hall.
 This campus is primarily for the liberal arts, business (including a graduate school of business), theology, and law faculties.
 A large learning commons with over 40,000 square meters of space, the Ryoshinkan, was opened in 2012 and included the incorporation of Imadegawa Station, a station on the Karasuma Line of the Kyoto Municipal Subway.

 The Kyotanabe Campus was opened in 1986, in Kyōtanabe, Kyoto and is part of Kansai Science City.
 Over 195 acres (0.79 km2) in area, it serves primarily as the campus for the science and engineering faculties.
 In 2012, a new Karasuma Campus was established approximately 300 meters from the Imadegawa Campus.
 The Karasuma Campus houses the International Education Institute, the Graduate School of Global Studies, and the Faculty of Global and Regional Studies.

 Student life

 Societies

-There are over 400 clubs and organizations in Doshisha University.
+There are over 400 clubs and organizations at Doshisha University.